 - on behalf of members of Congress in three district courts (2018-19) and the U.S. Court of Appeals for the Ninth Circuit (2020) (administration of the Teen Pregnancy Prevention Program);

 - on behalf of the Harvard Immigration and Refugee Clinical Program in Darweesh v.
 Trump (E.D.N.Y.
 2017) (executive action on immigration restrictions); and

 - on behalf of a coalition of businesses in Texas v.
 United States (Fifth Circuit 2015) (executive action on undocumented immigrants).

-Ms. Woan is actively involved in the firm’s training and recruiting programs.
-She serves on the firm’s Summer Associate Committee and the steering committees for the Asian and Middle Eastern Affinity Network, as well as the Women’s Affinity Network.
-She also is a frequent speaker on diversity and inclusion panels for the Asian American Bar Association of New York and various Asian law student associations.
+Ms. Woan is actively involved in the firm’s diversity and inclusion initiatives.
+She serves on the steering committees for the Asian Pacific Islander Affinity Network and the Women’s Affinity Network.
+She also is a frequent speaker on diversity and inclusion panels for the Asian American Bar Association of New York and various law student associations.